 The Habitats Directive promotes a hierarchy of avoidance, mitigation and compensatory measures.
-This approach aims to avoid any potential significant adverse effects to the integrity of European Sites by identifying possible sources for effect early in the plan-making process and avoiding such effects.
+This approach aims to avoid any effects on European sites by identifying possible effects early in the planmaking process and avoiding such effects.
 Second, the approach involves the application of mitigation measures, if necessary, during the AA process to the point where no adverse effects on the site(s) remain.
-If potential effects on European Sites remain, the approach requires the consideration of alternative solutions.
+If potential effects on European sites remain, the approach requires the consideration of alternative solutions.
 If no alternative solutions are identified and the plan/project is required for imperative reasons of overriding public interest, then compensation measures are required for any remaining adverse effect(s).

-The assessment of potential effects on European Sites is conducted following a standard sourcepathway-receptor model, where, in order for an effect to be established all three elements of this mechanism must be in place.
+The assessment of potential effects on European sites is conducted following a standard source-pathway-receptor model3, where, in order for an effect to be established all three elements of this mechanism must be in place.
 The absence or removal of one of the elements of the model is sufficient to conclude that a potential effect is not of any relevance or significance.